bogd/anova-oven-api/README.md

 ## Home Assistant Integrations
 * Based on the work here, andr83 has created [a working integration](https://github.com/andr83/hacs-anova-oven)
-* Based on the published API from Anova, wroungdoug has created [another integration](https://github.com/wrongdoug/ha-anova-precision-oven).
+* Based on the published API from Anova, wrongdoug has created [another integration](https://github.com/wrongdoug/ha-anova-precision-oven).
 Unfortunately, it is still missing some functionality (programming complex cooking sequences) for now (as of September 2026)